top of page

 MAS Orchestra Field Trip Uniform - REQUIRED

-• Students must have their complete uniform by September 15th
+• Students must have their complete uniform by September 30th

-• Students not in the correct uniform on the field trip day are not allowed to participate in the field trip
+• Students not in the correct uniform on the field trip day are not allowed to participate in the field trip and will receive F grades for uniform and participation grades

 Students: